 Are Dental Implants Just Cosmetic?

 Dental implants have experienced a surge in popularity in recent years for many reasons.
 While they are well-known for improving the cosmetic appearance of the mouth and smile, dental implants do so much more than that.
-As a matter of fact, there are countless non-cosmetic benefits experience from dental implants.
+As a matter of fact, there are countless non-cosmetic benefits experienced by dental implants.
 The information below will discuss several of these in more detail.

 Non-Cosmetic Benefits of Dental Implants